This post was reviewed by our Director of Clinical Excellence and Oversight.

 The right product for overflow incontinence depends on the leakage level.
 If the output is small, then a bladder control pad may be enough protection.
 If there is a need for more absorbency, then either protective underwear or adult briefs may be required.

-The good news is that all three of these products might be covered by an insurance plan!
+The good news is that all three of these products might be covered by an insurance plan.
 If they are, the right incontinence product for your needs could be delivered to you at little or no cost.
-To find out more about the coverage options of your plan, complete the online product finder below or contact us today.
+To find out more about the coverage options of your plan, sign up online for incontinence supplies or contact us today.